bwallrich/backo/README.md

 This strategy delete all reverse object too. can be dangerous.

 * ```DeleteStrategy.CLEAN_REVERSES```
-This strategy is often used in *many-to-many* links. this strategy erase this reference on the reverse object
+This strategy is often used in *many-to-many* links.
+This strategy erase this reference on the reverse object

 ## Transactions